 Security never stands still; new exploits, security standards and defense methods emerge every day.
 Keeping up with what’s new in the field is a challenge faced by tech teams and managers across industries.
-We teamed up with Detectify, a website vulnerability scanner that performs tests to identify security issues on your website, to share seven security trends to look out for in 2019.
+We teamed up with Detectify, a website vulnerability scanner that performs tests to identify security issues on your website, to share seven security trends to look out for this year.

 1. Knowledge Sharing Throughout the Organization